jamesacampbell/causes-and-effects-hugo/content/post/Streaming-Music-From-The-Terminal.md

 It auto loads the previous station you were listening to, in my case it was [Sunset Rubdown][5] Radio.

-It turns out if you are on a Mac, and have [homebrew][3] installed, you can do <pre>brew install [pianobar][4]</pre> and you can access and stream music from the terminal, complete with keyboard shortcuts to change stations and thumb-up or thumb-down tracks.
+It turns out if you are on a Mac, and have [homebrew][3] installed, you can do `brew install [pianobar][4]` and you can access and stream music from the terminal, complete with keyboard shortcuts to change stations and thumb-up or thumb-down tracks.

 As a step further, you can create a config file at <pre>~/.config/pianobar/config</pre> that will auto-log you into your Pandora account and even autostream a particular station of interest if you wish.